paluka/paluka/README.md

     -  [Simple Multi-Touch (SMT) Toolkit link](https://vialab.ca/research/simple-multi-touch-toolkit)
   - a Java system for off-screen interaction that is based on spatial user input (mid-air gestures) to offload content into the space around the screen and making this content available using information visualization and exploration techniques
     - [Off-Screen Desktop link](https://www.erikpaluka.com/research/off-screen-desktop/)
-  - a spatial interaction visualization application
+  - a spatial interaction visualization application built with JavaScript
     - [SpatialVis link](https://erikpaluka.com/research/spatialvis/)
 - How to reach me: